jmchor/prettier-config-jmchor/README.md

 ## my personal Prettier config file to share between projects

-I' got a but tired of manually copy-pasting my config values, so I decided to throw an npm package into the mix!
+I got a but tired of manually copy-pasting my config values, so I decided to throw an npm package into the mix!

 ### Installation